Advanced Windows Malware Analysis

 The presented knowledge will also benefit current malware analysts who wish to upgrade their skills to the next level - to better understand underlying malware techniques, and be able to write deep dive blog posts.

-Session 1: Inside The Compiled Application
+PART 1: Inside The Compiled Application

 - EXERCISE: Compiling and reversing a sample application: Changing flags via a debugger, substituting a function with another, patching out conditions.